Areas of Expertise

 - Education level, age, and gender had an effect on citizens willingness to cooperate with police and report crime.
 MORE

-Tammy Rinehart Kochel, Associate Professor of Criminology & Criminal Justice at Southern Illinois University, is an expert on police legitimacy and procedural justice, evidence-based policing strategies, hot spot policing, focused deterrence, police-community relations, and neighborhood ecology.
+Tammy Rinehart Kochel, Professor of Criminology & Criminal Justice at Southern Illinois University, is an expert on police legitimacy and procedural justice, evidence-based policing strategies, hot spot policing, focused deterrence, police-community relations, and neighborhood ecology.

 Kochel has consulted with the Department of Justice, police officers in Trinidad and Tobago, and with for-profit consulting firms and agencies to conduct research on her areas of expertise.
 Most recently, she worked with the Springfield Police Department in Illinois on gun violence research; a National Institute of Justice-funded experiment on hot spot policing with the St. Louis County Police Department; and a Ferguson impact study funded by the Charles Koch Foundation.